aadilq/codepath-prework/README.md

   </div>

 ## App Brainstorming (Step 4)
+A cool app idea that I brainstormed is FilmPulse which is meant to b a social movie recommendation platform that learns your taste through a simple swipe interface and connects you with like-minded film enthusiasts.
+The app analyzes your viewing history and preferences to suggest what movies you may like.
+A unique "Movie Mood" feature lets you find perfect films based on your current emotional state, while integrated watch parties allow you to synchronize viewing with friends remotely.
+You can also look at what local theatres your favorite movies are currently playing at.
 ## Notes

 I had challenges setting up the UI views such as label and button mainly because I have never worked with xcode before.